aish17dec/chatroom/README.md

 | Custom TCP | 8002 | 0.0.0.0/0 | DME coordination                |

 You don’t need to edit outbound rules — AWS allows all outbound traffic by default.
+Here is a screenshot from the security group that I created for this:
 <img width="1591" height="574" alt="image" src="https://github.com/user-attachments/assets/12e5cfd0-392f-4301-9d6d-9a2c51d1b771" />